Four Debt Consolidation Loan Options for Bad Credit

 A home equity line of credit is a line of credit that’s secured by your home.
 During the initial years of your HELOC, you’re only required to make monthly interest payments on the credit line.
 Once this “draw” period is over, you’ll have a set amount of time to pay your outstanding balance in full.
 The lender will consider your debt, income, and credit when you apply for the HELOC.

 A second mortgage is a new loan, separate from your primary mortgage, based on the equity you have in your home.
-Second mortgages are riskier and tend to have higher default rates, so they carry higher interest rates than primary mortgages.
+Second mortgages carry higher interest rates than primary mortgages but lower interest rates than credit cards.
 This is something to consider when you’re weighing your options.

 Compare the interest rates, loan terms, and monthly payment amounts to decide which option may be the best for you.
 You want to keep your interest rate and payments as low as possible so you don’t put additional strain on your finances.